MicrosoftDocs/sdk-api/sdk-api-src/content/sysinfoapi/nf-sysinfoapi-getlogicalprocessorinformationex.md

 ### -param Buffer [out, optional]

-A pointer to a buffer that receives  an array of <a href="/windows/win32/api/winnt/ns-winnt-system_logical_processor_information_ex">SYSTEM_LOGICAL_PROCESSOR_INFORMATION_EX</a> structures.
+A pointer to a buffer that receives a sequence of variable-sized <a href="/windows/win32/api/winnt/ns-winnt-system_logical_processor_information_ex">SYSTEM_LOGICAL_PROCESSOR_INFORMATION_EX</a> structures.
 If the function fails, the contents of this buffer are undefined.

 ### -param ReturnedLength [in, out]